 Easy to Cut & Available with Adhesive Backing

 Flexible Magnetic Strips are easy to cut to length with a knife or scissors.
 You can also purchase this material with a high-tack adhesive backing that makes it very easy and convenient to adhere to your product.
 No messing with glue sticks or other adhesives!
 And we can cut (or score) the material for you to your specified length.

 Holding Force Tips

-The Flexible magnetic strip magnets have a holding force of about 12 ounces per square inch of material when in direct contact with an unpainted, flat mild-steel plate.
+Flexible magnetic strips have a holding force of about 12 ounces per square inch of material when in direct contact with an unpainted, flat mild-steel plate.
 When in contact with a steel plate that is painted with a normal thickness of paint, this reduces to about 8 ounces per square inch.

-Thus, if using a strip that is 1/2" wide, you can figure on getting about 4 ounces of pull from a 1" long strip.
+Therefore, if you are using a strip that is 1/2" wide, you can figure on getting about 4 oz. of pull from a 1" long strip.
 To get more, simply use more!

 Here is a calculator you can use to calculate how much material you will need to purchase based on how much pull you need, how wide you want the magnet to be, and how many pieces you need to make.
 (Note: you should always check the actual pull on the type of surface you want to attach to before starting production - the pull can vary a great deal depending on the surface condition!)

 Adhering Ceramic & Neodymium Magnets to Your Product

 Hot glues work well with most surfaces and neodymium and ceramic magnets.
 "Super Glues" (such as Loctite) also work well with these magnets and non-porous surfaces such as metal.
 Always test the glue and magnet before making a final selection and make sure that all surfaces are clean so that you get a good bond.